 1935 - The Amelia Jarvie House, Calistoga CA.

 1935 - The Minor Homes - Carolans, Santa Inez Avenue, Hillsborough CA. Minor Homes was a developer.
-I believe this was an unbuilt development.
-In the early 1900's Francis and Harriet Carolans built Carolan Chateau on almost 600 acres.
+Likely an unbuilt development.
+In the early 1900s Francis and Harriet Carolans built Carolan Chateau on almost 600 acres.
 In 1918 the mansion was closed and after Francis' death in 1923, Harriet remarried in 1925.
 By 1928 she removed all of her possessions.
 In 1930 the subdivision of most of the land began and by 1945 64 acres were sold.
 The mansion remained and was eventually listed on the National Registry of Historic Places.
 The mansion is listed on Remillard Drive with Santa Inez just 2 miles east.
 The homes on Santa Inez are listed as mostly being built in 1924.
 Link.

 1935 - The Garry Owen House, Orinda CA.